The Web: Homepage Authoring

 http://www.talisman.org/~username/hello.html

-By way of example, combining my login name of erlkonig with a subfile name of resume.html would yield a URL (Uniform Resource Locator) of:
+By way of example, combining my login name of erlkonig with a subdirectory (subfolder) name of writings and a file in that subdirectory of programmer-beekeeping.html would yield a URL (Uniform Resource Locator) of:

-9. You homepage URL has the following form, where username is replaced with your Unix login name:
+9. Your homepage URL has the following form, where username is replaced with your Unix login name:

 http://www.talisman.org/~username/

-By default, a dynamic index of your www directory is shown, unless a file or link named index.html already exists, in which case its HTML contents are displayed instead.
+By default, a dynamic index of your www directory is shown, unless a file (or link) named index.html already exists (various other extensions are also looked for, like .shtml and .php, for example), in which case its HTML contents are displayed instead.
 This can be used to make a default, non-indexing page for a directory, incidentally hiding whatever is actually there.
-To make a symbolic link named index.html pointing to a main page named Main.html, the following command could be used:

 10. You can update the homepages list to reflect your having a web directory by typing your login name at the entry box near the bottom of